-As your retirement grows closer, the decision on how to pay for potential long-term care expenses becomes a serious concern.
-Unfortunately, with the high cost of long-term care (LTC) and the high cost of long term-care insurance, there is no easy solution.
+According to certified financial planner Jane Young, as your retirement grows closer, the decision on how to pay for potential long-term care expenses becomes a serious concern.

 Ways to Pay for Future Long-Term Care Services

-When you have long-term care expenses they can be paid with a combination of personal or family savings, LTC insurance and government assistance.
-Generally, Medicaredoes not cover long-term care.
+Medicaredoes not cover most long-term care expenses.
 Medicarewill provide 100 days of nursing home care after a three-day stay in a hospital.
 Medicaid will pay for long-term care after most of your assets have been depleted, but Medicaid is usually limited to nursing home care.

 Deciding if You Purchase Long-Term Care Insurance

-Individuals who are at the greatest risk for needing long-term care services are those with a history of a chronic condition such as high blood pressure or diabetes or have family members with a history of a chronic condition.
-You may also have a higher risk if you are in poor health or have poor diet and exercise habits.
-Women are at greater risk for needing long-term care than men because, on average, they live five years longer.
+Young writes that individuals who are at the greatest risk for needing long-term care services are those with a history of a chronic condition such as high blood pressure or diabetes or have family members with a chronic condition history.

 Planning for a successful future retirement is essential for both your family and your finances.
 There are several types of policies available.
 However, seek the assistance of a competent Long-Term Care specialist.
-They will assist you in designing a plan which best fits your needs and concerns and then shop for the best policy at the best value.
+They will help you design a plan that best fits your needs and concerns and then shop for the best policy at the best value.
 Click here to find a specialist.

-Items to Discuss with a Long-Term Care Insurance Specialist
+Items to Discuss with an LTC Insurance Specialist

 - Partnership – Most states offer special policies that provide dollar-for-dollar asset protection.
 The Long-Term Care Insurance Partnership Program might be one of the best-kept secrets in retirement planning.
 Make sure the specialist explains this program and how it might help you.